-- The Loan Estimate form must be used. - The Loan Estimate must be completed within three business days of application.
+- The Loan Estimate form must be used (at least in the real world). - The Loan Estimate must be completed within three business days of application.
 Business day is any day you are open for substantially all business, meaning many institutions will not count Saturday as part of the three business days.
 The application date is day zero for purposes of this requirement. - The application definition includes the receipt of six specific items.
 They include the consumer's name, monthly income, social security number to obtain a credit report, the property address, an estimate of the value of the property, and the mortgage loan amount sought. - The Loan Estimate may be prepared/delivered by the creditor or a mortgage broker.
 The instructions must be followed no matter who completes the Loan Estimate. - The Loan Estimate must be mailed or delivered at least seven days prior to closing.
 For this seven day calculation, all days count except for Sundays and legal holidays.
 Whether the institution is open for business is not material. - The loan may close on the seventh day, although this requires following the timing rules for the Closing Disclosure as well.
 This is unlikely. - If the Loan Estimate is snail mailed, the applicant is considered (absent proof to the contrary) to have received the disclosure after day three.
 The only impact of this rule is that the institution may not collect any fees other than for the credit bureau until the applicant has the Loan Estimate.
 This effectively delays the collection of fees until day four if the documents are snail mailed. - Although it will be very rare, the applicant can waive the seven-day waiting period.
-It must be for a bona fide personal financial emergency. - If the institution will allow an applicant to shop for a settlement service, the creditor must identify the settlement services for which the consumer is permitted to shop, provide the consumer with a written list identifying available providers of that settlement service, and state that the consumer may choose a different provider.
-The creditor must identify at least one available provider for each settlement service for which the consumer is permitted to shop.
-The written list must be separate from other disclosures, but meet the timing requirements listed above.
+It must be for a bona fide personal financial emergency.